Periodic solutions and invariant torus in the R\"ossler System: Introduction and statement of the main results

-{\bf Case B}: Secondly, taking $(a,b,c)=(0, \ov b,0)$, with $\ov b\in (-1,\infty),$ again one can readily see tat the R\"{o}ssler System \eqref{sr} has a zero-Hopf equilibrium at the origin.
-In \cite{Ll}, assuming that the parameter vector $(a,b,c)$ is $\e$-close to $(0, \ov b,0),$ it has been proved that the first order averaging method cannot detect any periodic orbit bifurcating from the zero-Hopf equilibrium at the origin for $\e=0$ (see \cite[Theorem 3 ]{Ll}).
-Basically, this means that the first order averaged function, associated with the R\"{o}ssler System, does not have simple zeros.
+{\bf Case B}: Secondly, for $(a,b,c)=(0, \ov b,0)$, with $\ov b\in (-1,\infty)$, again one can see that the R\"{o}ssler System \eqref{sr} has a zero-Hopf equilibrium at the origin.
+In \cite{Ll}, assuming that the parameter vector $(a,b,c)$ is $\e$-close to $(0, \ov b,0)$, that is, $(a,b,c)=(0, \ov b,0)+\CO(\e),$ the first-order averaging method has already been proven to not be able to detect any periodic solution bifurcating from the zero-Hopf equilibrium at the origin for $\e=0$ (see \cite[Theorem 3]{Ll}).
+This essentially means that the first-order averaged function, associated with the R\"{o}ssler System, does not have simple zeros.
 However, in general, it does not imply that such a bifurcation is not happening.
-Roughly speaking, in the literature, the next natural step usually would consist in assuming some constrains on the first order approximation (in $\e$) of the parameters such that the first order averaged function vanishes identically, and then computing the zeros of the second order averaged function.
+Roughly speaking, in the research literature, the next natural step would usually consist in assuming some constrains on the first-order approximation (in $\e$) of the parameters such that the first-order averaged function vanishes identically, and then computing the simple zeros of the second-order averaged function.
 This method can be implemented at any order of perturbation.
-Nevertheless, we shall see that this procedure fails in providing limit cycles at least up to order five (see Section \ref{sec:SA}).
-Here, in our second main result (Theorem \ref{t2}), we shall apply a recent result on averaging theory (see \cite{CLN}), based on the Lyapunov-Schmidt reduction, which will allow us to use, simultaneously, the second and third order averaged functions for detecting a periodic orbit bifurcating from this zero-Hopf equilibrium (see Figure \ref{fig1}).
-In addition, we shall use the forth and fifth averaged functions to study the stability of this periodic orbits.
+However, we shall see that this procedure fails in providing periodic solutions at least up to fifth-order (see Section \ref{sec:SA}).
+Here, in our second main contribution (Theorem \ref{t2}), we shall apply a recent result on averaging theory (see \cite{CLN}), based on the Lyapunov-Schmidt reduction, which will allow us to use, simultaneously, the second- and third-order averaged functions for detecting a periodic solution bifurcating from this zero-Hopf equilibrium (see Figure \ref{fig1}).
+In addition, we shall use the forth- and fifth- averaged functions to study the stability of this periodic solution.